Contrast-Security-OSS/join-the-team/challenges.md

 * How much memory does a single page request take?
 * How many assemblies/classes/methods were loaded (depends on language)?

-Provide an interface that instruments the application to answer the questions above (preferrably both to console and log).
+Provide an interface that instruments the application to answer the questions above (preferrably both to an endpoint, console and log).
 Ideally, the interface is a flag or switch that can be turned on/off as part of the startup of the application.

+Bonus: Show metrics on the page or a separate app/webpage

 Note: you only have to pick one language and that language should be the one that you are applying for